aldrinmartoq/brayatan/README.md

 Brayatan
 ========

-Brayatan is a high performance, memory efficient runtime for building web services.
-It is part of «Brayatan Azikalao Pa las Nenas», a new platform for building the next generation of web applications and services.
+Brayatan is a high performance, memory efficient and easy to program runtime for building services.
+It is part of «Brayatan Azikalao Pa las Nenas», a new platform for building the next generation of web applications.

 Brayatan is based in core OS X technologies, like:
 * Objective-C 2.0